Anduin2017/AnduinOS-Docs/Install/Keyboard-Shortcuts.md

 This section provides a list of keyboard shortcuts that can be used in the AnduinOS desktop environment.

+We strongly recommend learning and using these shortcuts to improve your productivity and efficiency while using the system.

 ## System

 * Lock the screen: `Windows + L`